+Locatio on/place has to be:

+completely barrier-free;

-completely barrier-free; easy connected by public transport; central and warm; connected to the web; with facilities (toilettes, computers, chairs, blackboard, tables).
-Timing : we have to choose the best time according to people's needs: Morning?
+easy connected by public transport;

+central and warm;

+connected to the web;

+with facilities (toilettes, computers, chairs, blackboard, tables).

+Timing Evenin g: we have to choose the best time according to people's needs: Morning?
 Afternoon?

+• orking people cannot attend a morning participatory process; young people probably prefer morning/afternoon.

+Sugges stions:

-Evening?
-E.g. working people cannot attend a morning participatory process; young people probably prefer in the morning/afternoon.
-Suggestions: □ create a friendly habitat and informal situation (e.g. snacks and beverage); □ think about people's needs and especially for people with specificities; □ facilities are welcome (babysitting for parents, eldersitting for people taking care of elders); □ web facilities by zoom/skype to include people who cannot move from home.
-The setting of the participatory processes Speaking about participation we have to understand the context through a local social diagnostic (setting).
-We have to clarify: the goal of the process; if there are conflicts about any issue to be dealt with; how to get in touch with citizens (letters, social media, among others.) who are stakeholders and key players (mapping); common rules to be created/shared.
+create a friendly habitat and informal situation (e.g. snacks and beverage); think about people's needs and especially for people with specificities; facilities are welcome (babysitting for parents, eldersitting for people taking care of elders); web facilities by zoom/skype to include people who cannot move from home.

+The setting of the participatory processes

+Speaki (settinք ng about participation we have to understand the context through a local social diagnostic g).

+We hav ve to clarify:

+the goal of the process;

+if there are conflicts about any issue to be dealt with;

+how to get in touch with citizens (letters, social media, among others.)

+who are stakeholders and key players (mapping);

+common rules to be created/shared.